Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 When you gain this feature, you learn 2 techniques from the list below.
 What technique you learn affects what effects you can apply.
 You can change your learned techniques when you finish a Long Rest.
 Your choice is as follow:

-&emsp; **John's Jawbreaker.** The target must succeed a :d20-save: Constitution **Saving Throw**, or it becomes **Stunned** until the end of your next turn.
+- **John's Jawbreaker.** The target must succeed a :d20-save: Constitution **Saving Throw**, or it becomes **Stunned** until the end of your next turn.

-&emsp; **John's Joust.** You instantly move up to 30 feet in a straight line without provoking opportunity attack.
+- **John's Joust.** You instantly move up to 30 feet in a straight line without provoking opportunity attack.
 Any creatures that you pass must succeed on a Dexterity :d20-save: **Saving Throw** or take :dmg-fire: **Fire** damage equals to half of your total weapon damage.

-&emsp; **John's Jettison.** The target must succeed a Strength :d20-save: **Saving Throw**, or it is pushed 15 ft and becomes **Prone**.
+- **John's Jettison.** The target must succeed a Strength :d20-save: **Saving Throw**, or it is pushed 15 ft and becomes **Prone**.

-&emsp; **John's Judgement.** You cause a 15 ft. :aoe-cone: cone explosion originating from the target and away from you.
+- **John's Judgement.** You cause a 15 ft. :aoe-cone: cone explosion originating from the target and away from you.
 Each creature, excluding the target within the affected area must succeed a Dexterity :d20-save: **Saving Throw** or it takes :dmg-fire: **Fire** damage equals to your total weapon damage on that hit, or half as much on a successful save.

-&emsp; **John's Juggernaught.** The target is pushed 15 ft. straight away from you.
+- **John's Juggernaught.** The target is pushed 15 ft. straight away from you.
 You can then Move up to half your :rsc-speed: **Speed** straight torward the target without provoking Opportunity Attack.